Eilbera/text2program-replication/README.md

 2. Rank questions by mean entropy.
 3. Re‑evaluate the top *K %* most uncertain with a larger beam (up to 7).

-This strategy improved AccEX from **0.9842 → 0.9863** under the same compute budget.
-Implementation in `scripts/dyn_ensemble.py`.

 ---